merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 print(f"{round((1 - mean_kegg_compound_fraction) * 100, 1)}% of compounds in the \"EC+KEGG\" network are removed ignoring EC numbers and only considering KEGG reactions in the \"KEGG\" network")
 ```

-On average 40.8% of compounds in the "EC+KEGG" network are removed ignoring higher EC categories in the "refined" network.
-On average 73.2% of compounds in the "EC+KEGG" network are removed ignoring EC numbers and only considering KEGG reactions in the "KEGG" network.
+On average 40.8% of compounds in the default "EC+KEGG" network are removed ignoring higher EC categories in the "refined" network.
+On average 73.2% of compounds in the default "EC+KEGG" network are removed ignoring EC numbers and only considering KEGG reactions in the "KEGG" network.

 ## Prepare metabolomics data